 Data Analysis and Academic Progress Monitoring

-Career Academy is a four-year program that is designed to help guide high school students in their college and career selection process.
-Students are provided with exciting opportunities designed to help them discover their own strengths and affinities, and experience careers in their areas of interest.
+Career Academy is a four-year program designed to guide high school students in their college and career selection process.
+Students are provided with exciting opportunities designed to help them discover their own strengths and affinities and experience careers in their areas of interest.

 College Fair: (9th-12th grades) – Area colleges and universities visit AIM to present their programs to interested students.
 Information about college admissions, major areas of study, and campus life is provided for students and parents.

 Career Fair: (9th-12th grades) – Professionals from the community describe their occupations to small groups of students.
 Students select sessions based on their own preferences and learn about careers that interest them.

 Career Express: (9th-12th grades) – Students participate in a series of workshops on career-related skills, including resume writing, interviewing and job-seeking skills.

 Shadowing: (11th grade) – Students have the opportunity to “shadow” an area professional to learn more about a specific occupation.
 At least one shadowing activity is scheduled during the months of April and May and students are required to complete a final project on their experience.

 Internships: (12th grade) – Students complete a week-long internship in an occupation of their choice.
 Internships are scheduled when the Cabrini semester ends.
 Requirements include maintaining a daily log, completing a final reaction paper and a presentation to faculty, parents and administration.